Our technology spans the patient journey to streamline processes and connect physicians, no matter where they are.

 The toll on radiologist well-being is perhaps the most obvious effect of burnout, with higher risks of depression, substance abuse and suicide.
 Unfortunately, the fallout only extends from there.

 Burnout affects physician job performance, too often resulting in higher error rates that impact healthcare quality and patient outcomes.
-In addition, other valuable aspects of physician work – such as education and research – are similarly compromised.
+In addition, other valuable aspects of physician work—such as education and research—are similarly compromised.

-The sizable economic cost of physicians leaving the profession is spurring healthcare leadership to invest in measures for alleviating and preventing burnout.
-A 2018 Harvard report, A Crisis in Health Care: A Call to Action on Physician Burnout, cites a study finding a 30-40% likelihood that physicians will reduce their work hours in the subsequent two years for each one-point increase in burnout, on a seven-point scale.[6]
+Impact on work hours: According to a 2018 Harvard report, A Crisis in Health Care: A Call to Action on Physician Burnout, there is a 30-40% likelihood that physicians will reduce their work hours in the subsequent two years for each one-point increase in burnout, on a seven-point scale.

 Many view the increasingly pervasive issue of physician burnout as a public health crisis, as declared by the Harvard report.
 The authors warn that the consequences will become even more severe if action is not taken.